leviizu/ETL-Customer-and-product-data/README.md

 # ETL-Customer-and-product-data

+These datasets arrive at Staging/Bronze environments.
+Prepare and Transform them as needed to a normalized/Silver environment, per you best judgment, in a system of your choice.
+Share your script/screenshot of how you accomplish data transformations.
+Briefly explain your observations.

 My Observations: 1-CDWAE-assessement:
 ● The file seem to contain names of customers
 ● The names seem to be coming from different countries as some had non ascii characters this will be normalized using unidecode